gretarmark/gretarmark.github.io/_posts/2023-12-10-Linear-Programming.md

 Linear Programming is about having a optimization objective function that is linear and all the constraint equalities/inequalities are also linear.

-The formulation of Linear Programming is given by
+The formulation of a Linear Programming problem is on the form

 $$\\